aspose-slides/Aspose.Slides-API-References/english/php-java/normalviewproperties/getsnapverticalsplitter/_index.md

 ---
 title: getSnapVerticalSplitter
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 60
 url: /php-java/normalviewproperties/getsnapverticalsplitter/
 ---

 ## getSnapVerticalSplitter()  method

  Specifies whether the vertical splitter should snap to a minimized state when the side region is sufficiently small.